tlevine/scarsdale-data/school-buses/readme.md

 * The time for a stop should be greater than or equal to the previous stop's time.
 * Different trips (by name) with the same route (by number) should have the same stops in reversed ourder.

+Here are some funny things I noticed:

+* Trip `HS 25 AM` (157) has two stops at the same time and place, 7:27 am at "ROCK CREEK LN & SYCAMORE RD".

 ## Maps
 Here are some ideas.